NO. 1 WIRELESS UNIT RAAF

 A very poor photo of No. 3 Sycamore Street.

-According to another reference, No. 1 Wireless Unit established itself in Townsville in February 1943.
-The personnel were housed at Roseneath, a railstop 15 kms out of Townsville for security reasons.
-The unit headquarters consisted of a permanent building, with the WAAAF sleeping huts and cold water ablutions across a paddock from the main camp.
-The intercept and intelligence operations rooms were located in an isolated area in the bush past Stuart.
-They were located in a concrete bomb-proof building camouflaged as a farm house.
+The personnel were housed at Roseneath, a rail stop 15 km out of Townsville for security reasons.
+The unit headquarters consisted of a permanent building, with the WAAAF sleeping huts and cold water ablutions across a paddock from the main camp area.

 No. 1 Wireless Unit Intelligence and Intercept